TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

 nano /home/frigipi/frigate/config/config.yml
 ```

-Then paste in this simple config which be sufficient to start up Frigate:
+Then paste in this simple config which will be sufficient to start up Frigate:

 ```
 mqtt: